FreeLeh/docs/freedb/protocols.md

 Note: `A` column is referring to the `_rid` column (which contains the row's index).

-After we get the list of row indices that we need to delete, call [spreadsheets.values.clear][ClearAPI] API to remove all the affected rows.
+After we get the list of row indices that we need to delete (by reading the value of `_rid` column returned by previous query), call [spreadsheets.values.clear][ClearAPI] API to remove all the affected rows.

 #### Count